microsoft/qsharp-compiler/src/Passes/docs/base-profile-transformations.md

 ## Motivation

 It is anticipated that most usages of the QIR specification will need to only use a subset of it.
 These subsets may further be subject to constraints such as how one allocate or acquire a qubit handle.
-We refer to subset with constraints as a profile.
+We refer to such a subset with constraints as a profile.
 For instance, it is likely that early versions of quantum hardware will have a limited set of classical instructions available.
 With this in mind, the vendor or user of said hardware would define a profile that only contains a specified subset.
 One example of such a profile is the [base profile](https://github.com/microsoft/qsharp-language/blob/ageller/profile/Specifications/QIR/Base-Profile.md),